o-w-l-s-u-n/svg-map-generator/README.md

 - Language selection is persisted in `localStorage` under `mvf-language`; add new locales by extending `src/lib/i18n.ts`.
 - The theme toggle writes a `data-theme` attribute and stores the choice under `mvf-theme`.
 Components watch for the custom `mvf-theme-change` event to refresh previews when the palette changes.

-## Development Notes
-- The SVG conversion pipeline is encapsulated in `geojson-to-svg.ts`.
-Adjust fill or stroke colors, feature classification, or zoom scaling factors there.
-- API routes currently proxy unauthenticated requests to public endpoints.
-Add caching, authentication, or request queuing as needed before heavy use.
-- There are no automated tests yet; consider adding component or API route coverage if you extend the project.

-## License
-No explicit license has been provided.
-Add one before distributing binaries or accepting contributions.